ZhaohanM/FusionDTI/README.md

 The following three steps are the obtainment process:

-The first step, if you do not have Uniprot IDs, you will need to obtain them from the [UniProt website](https://www.uniprot.org) based on existing amino acid sequences, protein names, etc. Then save them as a comma-delimited text file.
+The first step, if you do not have protein structure files, you will need to obtain them from the [AlphafoldDB](https://alphafold.ebi.ac.uk) database via the UniProt IDs on the [UniProt website](https://www.uniprot.org).
+The UniProt IDs are then saved as a comma-delimited text file.

-In the second step, the following code is run to get the protein structure file corresponding to the Uniprot ID.
+In the second step, run the following code to obtain the protein structure files corresponding to the UniProt IDs.
 ```
 $ python get_alphafold.py
 ```
-Finally, you can run the following code to retrieve the structure-aware sequence of the protein.
+Finally, the structure-aware protein sequences are obtained when running the following code.
 ```
 $ python generate_stru_seq.py
 ```